 The Contractor shall provide the DBE notice of the Contractor’s intent to terminate or reduce the commitment and the reason for such termination or reduction, with a copy to the CDOT engineer and Regional Civil Rights Office (RCRO).
 In the notice of intent, the Contractor shall provide the DBE at least five calendar days to respond to the notice and inform CDOT and the Contractor of the reasons, if any, why it objects to the proposed termination or reduction and any reasons that it shall not be approved.
 The Contractor is not required to provide the five days written notice in cases where the DBE in question has provided written notice that it is withdrawing from the subcontract or purchase order.
 The notice period may be reduced by CDOT if required by public necessity.

-Following the notice period, the contractor shall submit a request for the approval of termination or reduction via the B2G Now System.
+Following the notice period, the contractor shall submit a Form 1420 to request approval of termination or reduction.
 If the RCRO determines that the Contactor had good cause for termination, the RCRO will approve the termination or reduction.
 If the RCRO does not agree, the RCRO may reject the termination and require the Contractor to make additional good faith efforts with the DBE.

 Substitutions.
 When a commitment is terminated or reduced (including when a DBE withdraws), the Contractor shall make good faith efforts to find another DBE to substitute for the original DBE.
 These good faith efforts shall be directed at finding another DBE to perform at least the same amount, but not necessarily the same type, of work under the contract as the participation that was terminated or reduced up to the contract goal.
 If the substitution is known at the time of the termination or reduction, the Contractor shall request the addition of a new DBE and provide a Form 1415, Commitment Confirmation with the request.
 If the Contractor has not obtained substitute participation, the RCRO may require the Contractor to submit evidence of good faith efforts to substitute.
 The contractor shall have seven days to submit such information.
 This period may be extended at the discretion of the RCRO.

 Commitment Modifications.
-If the contractor seeks modifying the work to be performed under a DBE commitment, it shall obtain and upload a revised Form 1415 with the request for the modification via the B2G now system.
+If the contractor seeks modifying the work to be performed under a DBE commitment, it shall submit a revised Form 1415 with the request for the modification.
 Increases in work included in the original 1415 do not need CDOT approval.

 Change Orders.
 The Contractor is required to make good faith efforts to meet the goal on the total earnings amount.
 Therefore, if CDOT issues a change which increases or adds new work items, the Contractor shall ensure that it has obtained sufficient DBE participation to meet the Contract Goal on the increased amount or has made good faith efforts to do so.
 If the Contractor determines that additional DBE participation cannot be obtained, request a waiver of the participation.
 The Contractor shall include its justification for not obtaining additional participation and, at its discretion, CDOT may require additional information regarding the efforts of the Contractor.
-If the Contractor seeks to add additional DBEs to the contract to meet the goal, it shall submit a request via B2Gnow with a Form 1415, commitment confirmation.
+If the Contractor seeks to add additional DBEs to the contract to meet the goal, it shall submit a Form 1420 and Form 1415 for approval.

 Counting.
 In order for work performed by a DBE to count as DBE credit toward the contract goal, the following criteria must be met: